avramandrei/OpenNIG/README.md

 python3 download.py mnist
 ```

-### Training
+### Configuration

-To train a model you need to create a `YAML` configuration file.
-[Here](https://github.com/avramandrei/OpenNGen/blob/master/examples/yaml_config/config_docs.yml) you can find an exhaustive list of all the configuration parameters.
-Now run `train.py` with the created configuration file as parameter.
+To train and generate new samples, a `YAML` configuration file must be provided.
+[Here](https://github.com/avramandrei/OpenNGen/blob/master/examples/yaml_config/config_docs.yml) is an exhaustive list of all the configuration parameters.

+### Train

+To train, run `train.py` with a `YAML` configuration file as parameter.

 ```
 python3 train.py <path_to_yaml_config_file>
 ```

+This script will automatically generate 10 samples that shows how the training process evolves at evrey checkpoint.
+To disable this functionality, set `generate_train_samples` to `False` in `YAML` configuration file.
+The following samples show how the training process evolved for several models that can be found in `OpenNGen`.

 ### Generate

-To generate a new sample run `generate.py` with a `YAML` configuration file as parameter.
+To generate a new sample, run `generate.py` with a `YAML` configuration file as parameter.

 ```
 python3 generate.py <path_to_yaml_config_file>